 This led to a near 40% reduction in market prices.
 Since that time the prices of genuinely high quality certified lab diamonds have essentially been constant.
 During this same period the market value of mined diamonds has fluctuated with a sharp decline during the early COVID-19 pandemic before recovering in to late 2020.

 In 2020 laboratory grown diamonds accounted for less than 10% of global combined diamond demand in carat weight terms.

-This represents a steady increase over the past five years and with many people increasingly attracted by what are widely regarded as more ethical production methods and accessible prices, it is likely that demand will continue to grow.
+This represents a steady increase over the past five years.
+With a burgeoning environmentally-conscious consumer, attracted by what are generally regarded as more ethical production methods and accessible prices, it is likely that demand will continue to grow.

-Increased supply is likely to meet this demand shift but it should be noted that premium grade eye-clean laboratory grown diamonds - especially over 1 carat weight - that we supply are not so easily created.
+Increased supply is likely to meet this demand shift but it should be noted that the premium grade eyeclean laboratory grown diamonds that we supply - especially over 1 carat weight - are not so easily created.

 Every laboratory-grown diamond we supply is certified by the International Gemological Institute (IGI) or the Gemological Institute of America (GIA), the benchmarks for laboratory-grown diamond grading.

 A different report is issued for synthetic diamonds than for mined diamonds by each grading institute.
 IGI laboratory reports are yellow or white rather than blue.

 GIA reports include a navy blue header rather than beige and white.